Murder of Santos Rodriguez: Trial

 Patrolman Jerry Foster was the second witness.
 Foster corroborated David's statement about two other officers arriving at the scene before the shooting: Foster stated that he and his partner Thomas McKee were the officers David saw that morning.
 Foster also stated that he was at the driver's door of the car where David and Santos were sitting when he heard a gunshot and saw the front of the vehicle light up.
-He then stated that he saw Santos' head fall back, and saw bleeding coming from the left side of Santos' head.
+He then stated that he saw Santos's head fall back, and saw bleeding coming from the left side of Santos's head.
 He went over to the side of the car where Santos was to try to help him, and saw Cain getting out of the car.
 Foster went to Cain and took Cain's pistol from him, and did not see Cain touch the cylinder of the gun after leaving the vehicle.
 When Foster unloaded Cain's gun, he saw five live rounds and one hull in the cylinder.
 Foster also saw Arnold leave the vehicle and vomit.
 On cross examination, Foster elaborated that, after leaving the vehicle, Cain repeatedly said "My God, what have I done.
 I didn't mean to do it...Jerry [Foster], I didn't mean to do it."
 In Foster's opinion, Cain seemed to be in shock.

 The third witness was ballistics expert Allan Jones.
 Jones testified that Santos had been shot from a distance of about six inches.
 Jones had examined the bullets and saw that none of them had been struck by a firing pin.
 According to Jones, the .357 Magnum pistol was designed to fire only when the trigger was fully pulled back, but could be made to make a clicking noise using two different methods.
 The fourth witness was Officer Fred M. Jenkins, who investigated the scene of the burglary and took several hand and finger prints from the machine that had been broken into.
 The prints were compared by four different officers to the prints of Santos, David, and a cousin of theirs who had also become a suspect, and nothing was found to associate David or Santos to the scene of the crime.
-The fifth and final witness was Dr. Vincent DiMaio, who conducted Santos' autopsy.
+The fifth and final witness was Dr. Vincent DiMaio, who conducted Santos's autopsy.
 Dr. DiMaio confirmed that Santos was killed by a gunshot wound to his head and brain, and that he had removed the bullet from Santos and given it to Jones, who examined the bullet and confirmed that it came from Cain's gun.
 After the testimonies of the five witnesses, the state rested its case.